DanialArab/My_Synopsis_on_Designing_ML_Systems/README.md

 ![](https://github.com/DanialArab/images/blob/main/Designing_ML_Systems/fig_8_5.png)

 26. **Monitoring accuracy-related metrics**

-HERE
-If your system receives any type of user feedback for the predictions it makes— click, hide, purchase, upvote, downvote, favorite, bookmark, share, etc.—you should definitely log and track it.
+**If your system receives any type of user feedback for the predictions it makes— click, hide, purchase, upvote, downvote, favorite, bookmark, share, etc.—you should definitely log and track it**.
 Some feedback can be used to infer natural labels, which can then be used to calculate your model’s accuracy-related metrics.
 Accuracy-related metrics are the most direct metrics to help you decide whether a model’s performance has degraded.